-- 1. If using an electrostatic gun, shut off the electrostatics before filling the lines. - 2.
-Adjust the main air pressure.
+- 1. If using an electrostatic gun, shut off the electrostatics before filling the lines. - Adjust the main air pressure.
 To ensure proper operation, set the main air pressure as close to 100 psi (0.7 MPa, 7.0 bar) as possible.
 Do not use less than 85 psi (0.6 MPa, 6.0 bar). - 3.
 If this is the first time starting up the system, or if lines may contain air, purge as instructed under Purging, page 29.
-The equipment was tested with lightweight oil, which should be flushed out to avoid contaminating your material. - ப 4.
-If the system is powered down, press on the ADM.
-Make sure that the system is in Standby mode. - 5.
-Verify that the recipes and the flush sequences are programmed correctly by checking the Recipe Screen, page 51 and the Flush Screen, page 54. - 6.
-Go to the Fill Screen, page 36.
+The equipment was tested with lightweight oil, which should be flushed out to avoid contaminating your material. - 4.
+If the system is powered down, press on the ADM to display the following pop-up screen.
+Make sure that the system is in Standby mode.

-7. Select the desired color to load.
+- 5. Select either Mix Unit, or both, to power on or off. - Verify that the recipes and the flush sequences are programmed correctly by checking the Recipe Screen, page 47, and the Flush Screen, page 51. - Go to the Fill Screen, page 36. - 8.
+Select the desired color to load.
 Press the Prime

+Pump key

-Pump key The color will load the pump through the color stack and out the outlet stack dump valve.
+The color will load the pump through the color stack and out the outlet stack dump valve.